What Does a Director of Rapid Response & Recovery Do?

 Assists with the Recovery Process

 Clients are often overwhelmed by the number of moving parts they have to manage in the first 24 hours of a disastrous event.
-Having a Director of Disaster Response & Recovery on their insurance team gives them access to someone who can recommend a process and help them prioritize what needs to be handled and when.
+Having a director of rapid response & recovery on their insurance team gives them access to someone who can recommend a process and help them prioritize what needs to be handled and when.

 “I’m breaking things out simplistically to help our clients build the strategic plan moving forward,” Halverson said.
 “You think of property destruction, employee assistance program needs, even restoration services that are needed to come on site.
 Do they have those fundamental things in place?
 If not, how do we articulate to get them back up and moving?”